KumarrGulshan/MantraText/DOCUMENTATION.md

 ## 3. Model Architecture

-The LLM is based on the standard Transformer architecture, consisting of an Encoder and a Decoder stack, although it is primarily designed for sequence-to-sequence or decoder-only tasks depending on the specific implementation of `src/model/transformer_model.py`.
+The LLM is based on the GPT-style Transformer **decoder-only** architecture.
+This design is specialized for generative language tasks, where the model predicts the next token in a sequence based on all preceding tokens.

 Key components include:

-*   **`src/model/attention.py`**: Defines the basic Scaled Dot-Product Attention mechanism.
+*   **`src/model/attention.py`**: Defines the basic Scaled Dot-Product Attention mechanism, typically used with a causal mask for decoder-only models.
 *   **`src/model/multihead_attention.py`**: Implements the Multi-Head Attention layer.
+In a decoder-only setup, this layer applies masked self-attention.
-*   **`src/model/encoder_block.py` / `src/model/decoder_block.py`**: Defines the individual layers of the Transformer stack, including attention, residual connections, layer normalization, and feed-forward networks.
+*   **`src/model/decoder_block.py`**: Defines the individual layers of the Transformer decoder stack, including masked multi-head self-attention, residual connections, layer normalization, and feed-forward networks.
-*   **`src/model/transformer.py`**: Assembles the Encoder and Decoder stacks.
-*   **`src/model/transformer_model.py`**: The main model class, handling token embeddings, positional encoding, and the final linear layer for vocabulary prediction.
+*   **`src/model/gpt.py`**: The main model class, assembling the stack of decoder blocks, handling token embeddings, positional encoding, and the final linear layer for vocabulary prediction.

 ## 4. Configuration